iamhriturajsaha/JAVA-DEVELOPMENT-INTERNSHIP/Level 3/Task 2/README.md

 ## 📜 Description

 A simple calculator application built using JavaFX for the user interface.
-This desktop application supports basic arithmetic operations such as addition, subtraction, multiplication, and division.
+This desktop application supports basic arithmetic operations such as addition, subtraction, multiplication and division.
 The app features a responsive user interface with optional dark mode and includes utility classes for parsing operations and managing calculator states.

 ## 📝 Notes